thijsrijkers/axolot/README.md

 - 📦 **Encrypted Export**
   Export the user store in a secure, encrypted format for backup or migration.

-- 🔁 **Portable Encryption Rules**
+## 🔁 Portable Encryption Rules

-  Export the encryption rules separately to re-import and decrypt data on another host machine securely.
+- Export the encryption rules separately to re-import and decrypt data on another host machine securely.

+> ⚠️ **One-Time Export Rule**
+> The encryption rules can only be exported **once** during the **first launch** of the application.
+After that, they are locked and cannot be retrieved again.
+>

 ## 🛡️ Security Principles